adam91holt/mongodb-llm-auckland-demo/README.md

 A good guide is here [MongoDB Vector Search Tutorial](https://www.mongodb.com/developer/products/atlas/semantic-search-mongodb-atlas-vector-search/)

 1. Clone this repository.
-2. Go to the MongoDB Realm dashboard and import the application configuration from the `realm_config.json` file.
+2. Go to the MongoDB App Services dashboard and import the application configuration from the `realm_config.json` file.
 3. Set up the MongoDB Atlas data source according to the configuration in `data_sources/mongodb-atlas/config.json`.
 4. Set up the authentication providers according to the configuration in `auth/providers.json`.
 5. Set up the OpenAI API key in `values/openai_api_key.json`.